caltechlibrary/opensearch-machine/README.md

 ## Usage

-Once you have your virtual machine up and running with Opensearch and the Opensearch dashboard you should be able to access it from your host machine using SSH port mapping to interact with the Opensearch REST API and the Opensearch dashboard.
+Once you have your virtual machine up and running with OpenSearch and the OpenSearch dashboard you should be able to access it from your host machine using SSH port mapping to interact with the OpenSearch REST API and the OpenSearch dashboard.

 You can find out more about using Multipass to manage virtual machines at <https://multipass.run>.
-You can find out more about Opensearch and Opensearch Dashboard at <https://opensearch.org/docs/latest/about/>
+You can find out more about OpenSearch and OpenSearch Dashboard at <https://opensearch.org/docs/latest/about/>

 ## Known issues and limitations

-These instructions focus on running Opensearch for the purpose of learning and experimentation.
-It does not cover setup and configuration of running Opensearch in a production environment.
+These instructions focus on running OpenSearch for the purpose of learning and experimentation.
+It does not cover setup and configuration of running OpenSearch in a production environment.
 There are many additional considerations in that setting.
-Consult the [Opensearch](https://opensearch.org) website and your system administrator(s) to explore those issues.
+Consult the [OpenSearch](https://opensearch.org) website and your system administrator(s) to explore those issues.

 ## Getting help